Des Moines Building

-The Des Moines Building is an historic building located in downtown Des Moines, Iowa, United States built in 1930 and based on the designs of the Des Moines architectural firm of Proudfoot, Rawson, Souers & Thomas.
+The Des Moines Building is a historic building located in downtown Des Moines, Iowa, United States built in 1930 and based on the designs of the Des Moines architectural firm of Proudfoot, Rawson, Souers & Thomas.
 It is a combination of the Art deco and Art Moderne styles.
 The 14-story structure rises to a height of 190 ft.
 The former office building was abandoned and in May 2011 the city of Des Moines declared it a public nuisance so as to acquire it to be redeveloped.
 In November of the same year they sold the building for $150,000 to Des Moines Apartments, LP who developed it into 146 loft apartments.
 It was listed on the National Register of Historic Places in 2013.
-The basement is home to a recreational room as well as a workout room.
+The basement has a fitness center, laundry room, storage, bicycle storage, and a community room.
 The rooftop is accessible via the 14th floor and has a great 360 degree view of Des Moines.
 The building is also connected to the city's extensive skywalk system.